AdbC99/rover-game/README.md

 ## Install

-Prerequesites: you must have the node installed on your machine, node 10.18.1 was used for development, but v12.18.2 appears to work fine.
+Prerequesites: you must have node installed on your machine, node 10.18.1 was used for development, but v12.18.2 appears to work fine.
 See here for details:

 https://nodejs.org/en/download/